-Wine editor Gurvinder Bhatia’s love of wine and food took him from practising law to eating and drinking his way around the world in search of all things delicious.
+Editor-in-chief Gurvinder Bhatia’s love of wine and food took him from practising law to eating and drinking his way around the world in search of all things delicious.
 He also writes about wine for the Edmonton Journal, judges international wine competitions, and runs the Northern Lands Festival to support his habit.
 You can follow his culinary adventures on Twitter @EdmontonWineGuy.

 In May 2012, Tony Aspler was the first Canadian wine writer to be elected to the New York Media Wine Writers Hall of Fame.
 He is currently working on the fourth Ezra Brant wine murder mystery, Nightmare in Napa.
 His new book, with Quebec photographer Jean-Francois Bergeron, Canadian Wineries will be out this fall.

 Sean Wood is a weekly wine columnist for the Halifax Chronicle Herald.
 He has written for both national and international wine magazines and travels frequently to report on wine regions throughout the world.
 He has provided consulting services to government on wine-related issues as well to the hospitality industry.
 Sean also serves frequently as a wine judge.
 His book Wineries and Wine Country of Nova Scotia was published in September 2006.

 A former engineer, Gilles Bois is now devoting time to his passion: tasting wines from everywhere and meeting the people who make them.
 As a wine judge or in the vineyard, he is always on the lookout for an original bottle worth writing about.

 Evan Saviolidis is the Wine Tasting Challenge Grand Champion, Instructor for the Canadian Association of Professional Sommeliers, and teaches wine appreciation courses in Niagara at WineSavvy.
 For complete information, please visit www.evanwinesavvy.com.